Contact the GG Archives

 First Page - Provisional Immigration Law of Norway - 1867.
 1867-04-06 Provisorist Anordning angaaenbe Control med Befordring af Uddandrere til frennede Berdensdele.
 GG Archives Immigration Collection.
 GGA Image ID # 14fefa0e42

-This is probably the most important document in the Norwegian emigration history.
-This is an original print of the temporary emigration passenger act passed in March 1867.
+This is the most important document in the Norwegian emigration history.
+This is an original print of the Temporary Emigration Passenger Act passed in March 1867.

-The final act was passed May 22, 1869, and was almost identical to the temporary act of 1867.
-If it had not been for this act, there would have been no emigration protocols, also called police lists.
-According to this act the police were to monitor the activities of the emigration agents, and keep records of all emigrants.
+The final act was passed on 22 May 1869 and was almost identical to the temporary act of 1867.
+Without this act, there would have been no emigration protocols, also called police lists.
+According to this act, the police were to monitor the activities of the emigration agents and keep records of all emigrants.

 Page 2: Content of the Decree -- the Provisional Emigration Law of Norway - 1867, Sections 1-3.